 So, for example, if you are storing homemade farfalle, you would evenly arrange as much pasta in a single layer as you can, dust it with semolina flour, then place another layer of parchment and semolina on top.
 Add the second layer of pasta, then dust with semolina, and keep repeating as needed.

 Max Storage Time: 24 hours.
-Between 16 - 24 hours, the pasta starts to oxidize and turn a greenish-grey color.
+Between 16 - 24 hours, the pasta starts to oxidize and turn a greenish-gray color.
 It's still edible at this point, but less aesthetically pleasing.
 Do not consume pasta after 48 hours3).
 To prevent oxidation, cook the pasta within a few hours or store in the freezer.

 Tips